|

 All of this information should be included on a professional

-name, but should be what you expect people in business to
+given name, but should be what you expect people in

-hats, and may find it beneficial and/or less confusing to
+wearing many hats, and may find it beneficial and/or

 Address - Physical office location and/or